-Safe Spaces UK, is a unique and exciting platform that has been specifically created for landlords that wish to rent their properties for social care use.
+APF Housing.com are currently in the process of developing a unique and exciting platform that has been specifically designed for landlords that wish to rent their properties for social care use.
 Since 2019, we have been working with landlords, local authorities and social care agencies regulated by the Care Quality Commission.

-For many young people, the transition to independent living is a not only a difficult journey, but the resources are also limited to enable this.
+For many young people, the transition to independent living is not only a difficult journey but the resources are also limited to enable this.
 We work with vulnerable young people, young offenders and care leavers from local authority care and support.

-In addition all properties and their contents, are insured and maintained by Safe Space UK Enterprises Ltd, and the agencies involved.
+In addition, all properties and their contents, are insured and maintained by the agencies involved.
 Accommodation standards will be regulated and maintained in accordance with compliance and statutory regulations.

 As a care service provider, we have an online brokerage officer.
 Our main function is to connect responsible landlords with registered care providers.
 Our metasearch engine hosts hundreds of good quality, fully furnished properties from landlords that wish to rent within this sector on a short or long-term basis.
 This platform offers the landlord an opportunity of long term security and higher financial returns as opposed to those available through traditional estate agents and Airbnb-style sites.